glickmac/Bacterial_GenBank/README.md

 The directory contains a folder Nucleotides and three text files.
 Taxonomy names is a good file to check if the retrieval was successful.
 By without any other flags, the genomes are by default downloaded from the NCBI FTP.

 #### File flag
-The file flag must contain a text file seperated by new lines.
+The file flag (**-f**) must contain a text file seperated by new lines.
 An example of a properly formatted file is given in demo/file_flag_demo.txt.

 ```
 python GRAB.py -f demo/file_flag_demo.txt -l subspecies